Assistance Animals on Campus

 Visitors with inquiries pertaining to service animals may contact either SDR or UHR ER/LR.
 Visitors may consult the SDR and/or UHR ER/LR websites for additional details relating to process steps. top

 ISU may impose some restrictions on, and may even exclude or ban, an assistance animal in certain instances.
 Restrictions or exclusions will be considered on a case-by-case basis in accordance with applicable laws.
-Access to university property may be restricted or revoked under the following circumstances.
+Student Accessibility Services and/or University Human Resources will investigate and address violations of this policy in cooperation with relevant departments and personnel across campus that may include University Counsel, ISU Police, faculty and instructors, Facilities Planning and Management, academic advisors, the Office of Equal Opportunity, etc. Access to university property may be restricted or revoked under the following circumstances.

 Assistance Animal Creates a Direct Threat